 Let’s get this said at the outset: When it comes to travel, I’m not a big fan of itineraries, bucket lists or checklists of any kind.

-Vacation should be relaxing.
+Vacations should be relaxing.
 Exploration should be a delight.
 And there is nothing that kills the joy of discovery or the bliss of goofing off quite as thoroughly as trying to cram too many experiences, too many sights and too many horrific photographs (hey, why do you think they call them “selfies” anyway?) into your precious vacation time.

 Especially when you’re checking things off a list drawn up by somebody who doesn’t even know you.
 Like me, for instance.